 CEL Designation General Parameters

-The CEL designation on courses stands for Community Engaged Learning and simply indicates that the course involves a community-based learning teaching strategy such as service-learning or community-based research.
+The CEL designation on courses stands for Community Engaged Learning and simply indicates that the course involves a community engagement teaching strategy such as community engaged research.

 Some key things to keep in mind: